 - trading venues report their own LEI codes instead of LEI codes of the non-EU issuers while reaching out to the non-EU issuers.

 In response, the FCA subsequently issued a further statement, noting that it needs to make a change to the validation rules to permit submission without an LEI.
-The FCA will confirm when this is in place.
+The FCA has since confirmed that the amendment to the LEI validation rule will be implemented in the Market Data Processor on 10 March 2018 and firms should (re)submit from 12 March 2018 any outstanding transaction reports where the trade date precedes the LEI registration date.

 It is worth briefly mentioning CICI Utility because of the confusion that arose amongst some financial institutions in 2013 as to the role of codes allocated by that body.